Exact Gaussian Moment Matching for Residual Networks: a Second-Order Method: Examples, applications, and extensions

 Our example uses the GeLU activation function and, like \citet[\S4.3]{wright_analytic_2024}, a single hidden layer; for other details, see App.~\ref{app:bayesian-networks}.

-The gold standard is Monte Carlo Variational Inference (MCVI), a stochastic gradient method that approximates \(\expect_{w\sim q(w; \theta)}\) with Monte Carlo samples.
-In order to reduce the gradient variance and computational cost, \citet{wu_deterministic_2019,petersen_uncertainty_2024,wright_analytic_2024,rui_li_streamlining_2025} use moment-matching deterministic approximations to the evidence lower bound, and then apply the same deterministic approximation to evaluate the predictive distribution.
-While this benchmarking strategy assesses the end-to-end learning process, it does not necessarily reflect accurate distributional approximations: intuitively, we can expect a sufficiently expressive variational model to be \emph{robust} to systematic errors in the distribution propagation.
-On one hand, this robustness favors end-to-end inference (training and testing with the same distributional approximation), but on the other hand, it means that end-to-end inference fails to interrogate whether the approximation itself is accurate.\footnote{\,``Learning can still improve a bound on the log likelihood of the data even when the posterior distribution over hidden states is computed incorrectly''; see also the surrounding discussion in \citet[\S1.2]{frey_variational_1999}.
+Monte Carlo Variational Inference (MCVI), a stochastic gradient method that approximates \(\expect_{w\sim q(w; \theta)}\) with Monte Carlo samples, is the gold standard for training variational Bayes neural networks.
+In order to reduce the gradient variance and computational cost, \citet{wu_deterministic_2019,petersen_uncertainty_2024,wright_analytic_2024,rui_li_streamlining_2025} use deterministic moment-matching for training (to compute gradients of evidence lower bound), and for inference (generate the predictive distribution).
+While this setup evaluates the end-to-end learning process, it does not directly measure the accuracy of the underlying distributional approximation.
+In particular, a sufficiently expressive variational model may compensate for systematic errors in distribution propagation, rendering the overall inference procedure robust to approximation bias.
+However, strong end-to-end performance does not necessarily imply that the propagated distributions themselves are accurate. \footnote{\,``Learning can still improve a bound on the log likelihood of the data even when the posterior distribution over hidden states is computed incorrectly''; see also the surrounding discussion in \citet[\S1.2]{frey_variational_1999}.
 For a toy example, take \(Z \sim \mathcal N(0, 1)\); if the uncertainty propagation formula were \(aZ \sim \mathcal N(0, 2a)\), which is patently incorrect, the variational model could learn to approximate the target distribution \(\mathcal N(0, \sigma^2)\) using the parameter \(a = \sigma^2/2\).
-If the approximations were adequate, one would expect the different inference methods to be indistinguishable from each other and from MCVI, as they are in \citet[Table 3]{wright_analytic_2024}. }
+If the approximations were accurate, one would expect the different inference methods to be indistinguishable from each other and from MCVI, as they are in \citet[Table 3]{wright_analytic_2024}. }